gristlabs/grist-help/help/FAQ.md

 Yes!
 Follow these steps to move documents between sites.

-1. Click on the share icon, then duplicate document.
+1. Open the document you wish to move and click on the share icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>), then click "Duplicate Document" in the menu.

 2. Select the site (organization) to which you want to transfer the document.